jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 ---
 > How is the divide and conquer approach useful in recursion to solve complex problems?

+Recursion solves problems using functions that call themselves, the partial sub-problems are stored in the function call stack.

+Expression of problems using recursion allows for a simple, concise and easily understood solution.
+This makes a solution more reliable, adaptable and re-usable.

 ---
 > What is the role of the 'substitution method' in recursion?